hail-is/hail/docs/ExportVCF.md

  - lines added by external tools (bcftools, GATK, etc.)

 Hail's INFO field will contain the same fields as the original VCF, but the ordering may be different.

+Hail's VCF will not contain any added sample or variant annotations.